magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39521-unable-to-set-shipping-address-on-the-cart-with-an-empty-telephone-number-via-graphql.md

 ## Issue

-The user is not able to set shipping address on the cart with an empty telephone number via GraphQ despite the “Show Telephone” is configured as optional.
+The user is not able to set shipping address on the cart with an empty telephone number via GraphQ despite the Show Telephone is configured as optional.

 <ins>Steps to reproduce</ins>: